 Relying primarily on education of students about alcohol's effects and then intervening individually with the small number who seek assessment and treatment has not led to reductions in alcohol problems on campuses.
 In fact, several evaluations of education and awareness programs have found no effect on either alcohol use or alcohol-related problems.
-Moddock (1999), in an analysis of education and awareness programs, concluded that typical education- and awareness-based programs produce little effect on behavior.
 Increasingly, colleges and universities have begun to realize that while education and specialized services for individuals are necessary, they are not sufficient by themselves.

 Environmental management is an approach to prevention that seeks to alter the social, economic, and legal processes of communities that contribute to substance abuse and related problems.
 Prevention directed at the environment generally relies on public policies (e.g., laws, rules, and regulations) and other community level interventions, both to limit access to substances and to change the culture and context within which decisions about substance use are made.
 Because environmental management affects whole populations and creates changes in the fundamental communitywide processes underlying substance abuse, it has the potential to bring about relatively quick, dramatic, and enduring reductions in substance-abuse problems.
-In fact, prevention efforts conducted in communities have incorporated an increasing number of environmental strategies, and a body of research has accumulated showing that these strategies can be effective in reducing alcohol-related crashes and crash fatalities, injuries, and violent crimes.
+In fact, prevention efforts conducted in communities and college campuses have incorporated an increasing number of environmental strategies.
+A body of research has accumulated showing that these strategies can be effective in reducing heavy drinking, alcohol-related crashes and crash fatalities, injuries, and violent crimes.

 Based on this body of evidence, institutions of higher education have begun incorporating environmental strategies in their prevention efforts.
-Due to the limited number of evaluated studies, however, it is not currently possible to assess their effectiveness in reducing problems on campuses.
-Preliminary studies of a couple of specific strategies indicate great promise for this approach; however, conclusive evidence awaits the results of future evaluations.
+Observational and controlled studies have shown that these strategies can have a significant effect on the drinking behavior and problems of students.

 Environmental prevention strategies have been used most extensively by colleges and universities to reduce student misuse of alcohol and its consequences for heavy drinkers, as well as secondary effects on other students.
 To mount comprehensive environmental change efforts, schools have been encouraged to take action in three spheres where they have influence: the institution, the local community, and State-level public policy.

 Among the strategies for influencing campus or institutional factors, schools are encouraged to develop comprehensive substance-abuse policies that cover unlawful alcohol- and drug-related behavior and regulate the conditions of lawful alcohol use and sales.

 Although each school must carefully develop its own set of policies based multiple considerations, there is consensus on the need to enforce policies firmly and consistently.
 Other promising strategies for altering campus environments include: